 The C-POD uses one stack of D-cells at a time.
 The electronics selects the stack that provides the lower voltage.
-When the voltage from this stack of cells falls too low, it selects the other stack of cells automatically.
+When the voltage from this stack of cells falls too low, the C-POD software selects the other stack of cells automatically.